Best Picture Movie Marathon, Part 24

 Easy to watch and enjoy, Three Smart Girls is charming – and a killer debut for a young, vibrant singer.
 Though it’s honestly sweet enough to give you cavities, it comes with just enough sass from Durbin to balance out the taste.

-The Story of Louis Pasteur: The work of a scientist rarely lends itself to dramatic interpretation.
+The work of a scientist rarely lends itself to dramatic interpretation.
 In reality, groundbreaking discoveries aren’t as common as we may think, and as COVID has taught us, cures and vaccinations are often the result of years of trial and error.

 But that’s never stopped Hollywood.